 The separation result, Theorem \ref{thm:many-and-ts24-not-sem-and-many}, shows that although the thin set theorem shares many lower bounds with Ramsey's theorem, allowing more colors in the solutions yields a statement with strictly weaker computability-theoretic properties.
 Cholak, Giusto, Hirst and Jockusch~\cite{Cholak2001Free} Question 7.4 asked whether $\msf{FS}^2+\msf{CAC}$ implies $\msf{RT}_2^2$.
 Bovykin and Weiermann~\cite{Bovykin2005strength} proved that $\msf{RT}_2^2$ is equivalent to $\msf{EM}+\msf{ADS}$.
 It's well known $\msf{CAC}$ implies $\msf{ADS}$.
 Thus Theorem \ref{thm:many-and-ts24-not-sem-and-many} ($\msf{FS}^2$ does not imply $\msf{EM}$) is a partial result towards a negative answer to Cholak, Giusto, Hirst and Jockusch's question.

 For a problem $\msf{P}$, a computable $\msf{P}$-instance $I^*$ is \emph{universal} iff for every computable $\msf{P}$-instance $I$, every solution of $I^*$ computes a solution of $I$.
-The most well known example of universal instance is for $\msf{WKL}$, there is a computable tree $T^*\subseteq 2^{<\omega}$ so that every infinite path through $T^*$ is of PA degree.
+The most well known example of a universal instance is for $\msf{WKL}$, there is a computable tree $T^*\subseteq 2^{<\omega}$ so that every infinite path through $T^*$ is of PA degree.
 Thus every infinite path through $T^*$ computes an infinite path of a given computable infinite tree $ T$.
 Patey \cite{patey2015degrees} systematically studied which Ramsey type problem admits universal instance.
-For many Ramsey type problems, this is now clear that they don't admit universal instance.
-As many cases in logic, usually, if a problem admits universal instance, it is relatively easy to construct one (coding is usually not hard when exist).
+Many Ramsey type problems do not admit a universal instance.
+Often, if a problem admits a universal instance, it is relatively easy to construct one.
+The coding is not hard when it exists.